GeoNode/documentation/advanced/contrib/subsites/index.rst

         re_path(r"^(?P<subsite>[^/]*)", views.subsite_home, name="subsite_home")

-NOTE: all the `URLs` **must** have the subsite parameter, otherwise the system is not able to retrieve the subsite information.
+NOTE: All the `URLs` **must** have the subsite parameter, otherwise the system is not able to retrieve the subsite information.

-The view will be defined as follow:
+The view will be defined as follows:

 .. code-block:: python